Margeli/Assignment1/README.md

 - "F5" to save the current state.
 - "F6" to load the previous state.
 - "F7" to see FPS and other info (hold key).
-- "F8" to show colliders.
+- "F8" to show colliders and enemie's path to the player.
 - "F9" to activate god mode.
 - "F10" to desactivate god mode.
 - "F11" to cap FPS to 30.